kim-online/KIMKOEHLERCODE2/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/README.md

     //generate mesh
     intensityThreshold = 0.0;

-    //copy of the original mesh
-    meshCopy = mesh;
+    //make a copy of the original mesh meshCopy = mesh;

     x=1;